-Overview Medina Yard is a significant urban brownfield site located within walking distance of Cowes town centre, occupying a highly prominent stretch of river frontage approximately 460 meters in length at the mouth of the Medina Estuary.
+Medina Yard is a significant urban brownfield site located within walking distance of Cowes town centre, occupying a highly prominent stretch of river frontage approximately 460 meters in length at the mouth of the Medina Estuary.

 The site has had a long association with shipbuilding and was formerly part of the J Samuel White boat yard.
 Since the closure of the Souters Yard in 2002, the site has operated as a multi let business, workshop and industrial estate, with an area of hard-standing at the southern end of the site utilised for boat storage and as a boat yard.

-Unfortunately, the estate now has reducing levels of occupancy due, in part to the age and condition of the buildings and infrastructure, and rents are unsustainably low.
+In recent years the estate has experienced reducing levels of occupancy due, in part to the age and condition of the buildings and infrastructure.
 This in conjunction with poor access and other constraints has rendered much of the site obsolete.
 As a result, the majority of site operations, buildings and infrastructure are not sustainable in the medium-term.